deanwampler/spark-scala-tutorial/README.markdown

 If you exit the REPL immediately, this will happen implicitly.
 Still, it's a good practice to always call `stop`.

-There are comments at the end of each source file, including this one, with suggested exercises to learn the API.
-Try them as time permits.
-Solutions for some exercises are provided in the `src/main/scala/sparkworkshop/solns` directory.
+There are comments at the end of this file with suggested exercises to learn the API.
+All the subsequent examples we'll discuss include suggested exercises, too.
+Solutions for some of them are provided in the `src/main/scala/sparkworkshop/solns` directory.

-You can exit the shell now.
+You can exit the Scala REPL now.
 Type `:quit` or use `^d` (control-d).

-## Local Mode Execution

-For local mode, you can use Activator's `console` task, because we've configured it to work similarly to Spark's shell.
-If you're running the Activator shell, you might try repeating the previous session, but this time you'll be running in local mode.
-Otherwise, skip to the next section.

-In the Activator shell, type `console`.
-You'll see fewer log messages this time, ending with the same `scala>` prompt.
-Try pasting in the same code snippets from `Intro1.scala`.
+If you ran this example locally using the Activator/SBT `console`, you can exit that application using `exit` or `^d`.
+Do this if you want to continue using the Activator UI.
+Restart it as described previously.

 ## WordCount2